lomigmegard/akka-http-cors/README.md

 #### allowedOrigins
 `HttpOriginRange` with default value `HttpOriginRange.*`.

 List of origins that the CORS filter must allow.
-Can also be set to `*` to allow any origin to access the resource.
-Controls the content of the `Access-Control-Allow-Origin` response header using the following logic:
+Can also be set to `*` to allow access to the resource from any origin.
+Controls the content of the `Access-Control-Allow-Origin` response header:
-* if parameter is `*` **and** credentials are not allowed, the `*` is returned.
+* if parameter is `*` **and** credentials are not allowed, a `*` is set in `Access-Control-Allow-Origin`.
 * otherwise, the origins given in the `Origin` request header are echoed.

+The actual or preflight request is rejected if any of the origins from the request is not allowed.

 #### allowedHeaders
 `HttpHeaderRange` with default value `HttpHeaderRange.*`.

+ List of request headers that can be used when making an actual request.
+Controls the content of the `Access-Control-Allow-Headers` header in a preflight response:
+ * if parameter is `*`, the headers from `Access-Control-Request-Headers` are echoed.
+ * otherwise the parameter list is returned as part of the header.

 #### allowedMethods
 `Seq[HttpMethod]` with default value `Seq(GET, POST, HEAD, OPTIONS)`.